Data communication: Applications and history

 Data (mainly but not exclusively informational) has been sent via non-electronic (e.g. optical, acoustic, mechanical) means since the advent of communication.
 Analog signal data has been sent electronically since the advent of the telephone.
-However, the first data electromagnetic transmission applications in modern time were telegraphy (1809) and teletypewriters (1906), which are both digital signals.
+However, the first data electromagnetic transmission applications in modern time were electrical telegraphy (1809) and teletypewriters (1906), which are both digital signals.
 The fundamental theoretical work in data transmission and information theory by Harry Nyquist, Ralph Hartley, Claude Shannon and others during the early 20th century, was done with these applications in mind.

+In the early 1960s, Paul Baran invented distributed adaptive message block switching for digital communication of voice messages using switches that were low-cost electronics.
+Donald Davies invented and implemented modern data communication during 1965–7, including packet switching, high-speed routers, communication protocols, hierarchical computer networks and the essence of the end-to-end principle.
+Baran's work did not include routers with software switches and communication protocols, nor the idea that users, rather than the network itself, would provide the reliability.
+Both were seminal contributions that influenced the development of computer networks.

 Data transmission is utilized in computers in computer buses and for communication with peripheral equipment via parallel ports and serial ports such as RS-232 (1969), FireWire (1995) and USB (1996).
 The principles of data transmission are also utilized in storage media for error detection and correction since 1951.
 The first practical method to overcome the problem of receiving data accurately by the receiver using digital code was the Barker code invented by Ronald Hugh Barker in 1952 and published in 1953.
 Data transmission is utilized in computer networking equipment such as modems (1940), local area network (LAN) adapters (1964), repeaters, repeater hubs, microwave links, wireless network access points (1997), etc.

 In telephone networks, digital communication is utilized for transferring many phone calls over the same copper cable or fiber cable by means of pulse-code modulation (PCM) in combination with time-division multiplexing (TDM) (1962).
 Telephone exchanges have become digital and software controlled, facilitating many value-added services.
 For example, the first AXE telephone exchange was presented in 1976.
 Digital communication to the end user using Integrated Services Digital Network (ISDN) services became available in the late 1980s.
 Since the end of the 1990s, broadband access techniques such as ADSL, Cable modems, fiber-to-the-building (FTTB) and fiber-to-the-home (FTTH) have become widespread to small offices and homes.
 The current tendency is to replace traditional telecommunication services with packet mode communication such as IP telephony and IPTV.